anusthan12/India-s-Demographic-Economic-Nexus-Dashboard/README.md

 # 🇮🇳 India’s Demographic-Economic Nexus Dashboard

 An interactive data-driven dashboard visualizing the complex interplay between **population, poverty, and pollution** in India — past, present, and future (1960–2025–2050).
-This dashboard is designed to aid **market analysts**, **economists**, **urban planners**, **policy-makers**, and **researchers** in understanding macroeconomic development scenarios, socio-demographic patterns, and long-term sustainability challenges.
+This dashboard is designed to aid **market analysts**, **economists**, **urban planners**, **policy-makers**, and **business leaders** in understanding macroeconomic development scenarios, socio-demographic patterns, and long-term sustainability challenges.

-> ✨ Built by [Anusthan Singh](https://www.linkedin.com/in/anusthan12/) – with AI-assisted development, data-driven design, and policy thinking in mind.
+> ✨ Built by [Anusthan Singh](https://www.linkedin.com/in/anusthan12/) — with AI-assisted development, data-backed insights, and policy-driven design.

 ---